 1. Start saving early

-Buying a property involves a lot of expenses, the biggest of which is your mortgage deposit, so begin saving as early as you can to have a substantial sum available when you’re ready to take the plunge and buy your first home.
+Buying a property involves a lot of expenses, the biggest of which is your mortgage deposit.
+Begin saving as early as you can to have a substantial sum available when you’re ready to take the plunge and buy your first home.
 The bigger the deposit you have available, the better position you are in when considering mortgage deals.
 Get help with saving your deposit when you take advantage of one of the government schemes.

 To help you save, consider paying yourself a set amount of money each month just after you’ve been paid, as though you’re paying a bill.
-Ideally, this should be into a separate savings account so that you’re not tempted to dip into it for anything else.
+Ideally, this should be into a separate savings account.
+That way, you won’t be tempted to dip into it for anything else.

 2. Check your credit score

 Your credit rating affects your ability to get a mortgage.
 Check your credit score in advance and do your best to increase your rating.
 Obtain a copy of your credit report from one of the UK’s credit agencies: Experian, Equifax and TransUnion.